Best Asparagus Quiche Recipe

 • Preheat the oven to 350ºF (177ºC).
 Set out a 9" x 2" pie dish.

 • Remove the bottom third of the asparagus stalks and discard.
-Cut the remaining ⅔ of the stalks into 4 pieces.
-You will have about 1 cup of sliced asparagus.
+Cut the remaining ⅔ of the stalks into 3 or 4 pieces (aim for 1 and ½" to 2" pieces).

 • Heat a large skillet over medium heat.
-When it is heated, pour in the olive oil, garlic, and asparagus, and cook until asparagus just starts to get tender, about 5-7 minutes.
+When it is heated, pour in the olive oil, garlic, and asparagus, and cook3 until asparagus just starts to get tender, about 3 minutes.
 Remove from heat and set aside.

-• Remove pie crust from the freezer.
-Prick the crust a few times with a fork, then line the crust with parchment paper and dried beans or a pie chain/pie weights.
-Bake the crust for 10 minutes.
-While the crust bakes, prepare the rest of the filling
+• Remove the pie crust from the freezer and prick the crust a few times with a fork.
+Line the crust with parchment paper and dried beans or a pie chain/pie weights, then parbake the crust for 10 minutes.
+While the crust bakes, prepare the rest of the filling/

 • In a large bowl, whisk together the eggs and milk until smooth.
 Stir in the cheese, salt, and pepper.
 Set aside.